questdb/kafka-questdb-connector/readme.md

 ## Usage with Kafka Connect
 This guide assumes you are already familiar with Apache Kafka and Kafka Connect.
 If you are not then watch this [excellent video](https://www.youtube.com/watch?v=Jkcp28ki82k) or check our [sample projects](kafka-questdb-connector-samples).
-1. Unpack connector ZIP into Kafka Connect `./plugin/` directory.
+1. [Download](https://github.com/questdb/kafka-questdb-connector/releases/latest) and unpack connector ZIP into Apache Kafka `./libs/` directory.
-2. Start Kafka Connect
+2. Start Kafka Connect in the distributed mode.
 3. Create a connector configuration:
     ```json
     {